-- MDs are transmitted on the same s_axis interface after the data buffer data - Back to back transmission is possible - The end of a packet of a MD must be signaled with tlast and tuser = 0x2. - Tuser must be driven with 0x2 in the last dataphase of a DB to switch to the next DB - TDEST must not change during a packet - In case of an uneven byte count, just pad the last dataphase with dummy data.
-This is uncritical, since the true byte length is presented to the CPU via the MD length field - Example shows 32-Bit s_axis data bitwidth.
+- MDs are transmitted on the same s\axis interface after the data buffer data - · Back to back transmission is possible - The end of a packet of a MD must be signaled with tlast and tuser = 0x2. - Tuser must be driven with 0x2 in the last data phase of data and the last dataphase of MD.
+In variable size tuser = 0x2 can be issued at any location within the DB (i.e. the DB can be filled partially).
+However the user has to take care to issue a tuser =0x2 at least with the final data phase of the DB. - TDEST must not change during a packet - Example shows 32-Bit s\axis data bitwidth.
 Other data bit widths are allowed, but each MD must contain at least 1 DW of data.

-The reference design DMA_Demo3 features 8 upstream channels that transmit data and meta data.
 The following table shows the default mapping of the TDEST values for data and meta data :